baltzell/clas12-NERSC/nick/README.md

 `/cache/clas12/rg-b/production/decoded/006302`

 There's 2 TB of RG-B data there, 4 GB per file, 350k events per file.
 At 256 logical cores, assuming scaling, that should be about half an hour for one 4 GB file on an Intel Xeon Gold 6130.
 So, really copying only a couple files to NERSC are necessary for basic tests.
-One thing I wanted to do is run some scaling tests, 16->256, but the same file can just be read repeatedly for that.
+One thing I wanted to do is run some scaling tests, 16->256, but the same file can just be read repeatedly in the same process for that.

 ## Software